MaGRauN/mousejiggler-/README.md

 Create a **Mouse Jiggler** using a **Digispark** device or a similar microcontroller and Arduino IDE.

 > 1. On Arduino IDE click on File - Preferences.
+>
-> 1.1.
-On "Additional Boards Manager URLs", include this address "http://digistump.com/package_digistump_index.json".
+>    1.1 On "Additional Boards Manager URLs", include this address "http://digistump.com/package_digistump_index.json".
+>
-1.2.
+>    1.2.
 Click on "OK".
+>
 > 2. Click on Tools - Board:* - Boards Manager...
+>
 >    2.1.
 Search and install "Digistump AVR Boards".
+>
 > 3. Click Click on Tools - Board:*.
+>
->3.1.
-Select "Digistump AVR Boards" and select "Digispark(Default - 16.5mhz).
+>    3.1.
+Click on "Digistump AVR Boards" and select "Digispark(Default - 16.5mhz).

-Edit the ..\libraries\DigisparkMouse\usbconfig.h file to modify the USB identifier.
+If you want to customize the USB device identifier displayed in device manager, edit the ..\libraries\DigisparkMouse\usbconfig.h file to modify the USB identifier.

 Update the following lines with your desired values: